-Dezieree will begin teaching social studies at Wakefield High School (Raleigh, NC) in 2019.
+Dezieree teaches social studies at Wakefield High School (Raleigh, NC).
 She plans on obtaining a masters degree in African American History, and possibly a Ph.D. degree in History with a focus on race relations in African-American history.

 Why did you choose App State?

 Deziree Baker: I chose App State for a variety of reasons.
 Appalachian State is a great education school.
 Every class that I have taken that is specific to pedagogy, and teaching strategies in the classroom, has been super helpful to me, especially during my semester of student teaching.
 I originally came to Boone as an elementary education major.
 When researching different schools for this major, App State made the cut on multiple different lists.
 However, Appalachian is stellar in history classes as well, as I have been able to grow stronger in my content knowledge by taking the history department's classes.
 I also chose App because of its location; I wanted a complete change of scenery and I got it.
 I was truly able to work on my last two years of school in a peaceful environment, and I was also able to grow in terms of my worldview, as I was exposed to a diverse set of beliefs and opinions.